peiffer-innovations/json_dynamic_widget/packages/json_dynamic_widget/README.md

-If defining entities by using the `@JsonSerializable()` annotation from the [json_serializable](https://pub.dev/packages/json_serializable) package or by providing a custom `fromJson` method, it is possible to have the code generator parse the entities from those method.
+If defining entities by using the `@JsonSerializable()` annotation from the [json_serializable](https://pub.dev/packages/json_serializable) package or by providing a custom `fromJson` method, it is possible to have the code generator parse the entities from this method.

 To enable json_serializable parsing, the `parse_json_serializable` option must be enabled in the `build.yaml` file in your root project folder: